|

 A study from 2016 found that antiperspirants can alter the bacteria’s natural ecosystem, making your body odor worse while reducing your immune system.

+Additionally, there’s been a debate over if antiperspirants are linked to breast cancer.
 Some studies suggest that underarm shaving with antiperspirant/deodorant use may play a role in breast cancer.
 Nevertheless, more research is needed.

 What’s the difference between deodorant and antiperspirant?